eProsima/Fast-DDS-docs/docs/pubsub.rst

 *********************

-This is an additional QoS that allows reducing network traffic when strict reliable communication is not required and bandwith is limited.
+This is an additional QoS that allows reducing network traffic when strict reliable communication is not required and bandwidth is limited.
 It consists in changing the default behavior by which positive acks are sent from readers to writers.
-Instead, only negative akcs will be sent when a reader is missing a sample, but writers will keep data for a sufficient *keep duration* before considering it as acknowledged.
+Instead, only negative acks will be sent when a reader is missing a sample, but writers will keep data for a sufficient *keep duration* before considering it as acknowledged.
 A writer and a reader are incompatible (i.e. they will not match) if the latter is